MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ### Publish symbols

-You can use the **PublishSymbols@2** task to publish symbols to a symbol server or a file share.
+You can use the **PublishSymbols@2** task to publish symbols to an Azure Artifacts symbol server or a file share.

 For example, to publish symbols to a file share, add the following snippet to your `azure-pipelines.yml` file: